 Auckland Council Precinct Plan Initiatives Fletcher Residential Proposal 2.
-"View to Big King protected by street layout, orientation and open space configuration"Option 5 showed a view shaft from Mt Eden Road just north of Kingsway Rd to Big King.
+"View to Big King protected by street layout, orientation and open space configuration" Option 5 showed a view shaft from Mt Eden Road just north of Kingsway Rd to Big King.
 Option 4 showed this view shaft plus a view shaft from the end of the extended town centre main street to the Big King.
 The Fletcher Residential proposal provides for these two view shafts.
-In addition, three other view shafts are introduced on Mt Eden Road and two other view shafts introduced from Grahame Breed Drive.
 3. "North/South connection between possible "main street" in town centre and local road network and redeveloped quarry site" This was shown as an indicative road in a north-south direction aligned to the main street.
 The topography of the site puts constraints on the form of this connection.
-The Fletcher Residential proposal provides for this connection as a series of steps and ramps, connecting to the park and roading in the floor of the precinct.
+Fletcher Residential proposal provides for this connection as a series of steps and ramps, connecting to the park and roading in the floor of the precinct.
 This gives the strong north-south connection.
-In addition, Grahame Breed Drive is extended to provide a roading connection at the accepted "roading standards" gradient (3%) into the quarry.
-To achieve the gradient, the road follows the perimeter of the quarry in a location similar to the current service access way.
-4. "Sports fields repositioned" Option 4 places the sports field in the south western area of the site, within ACPL land.
+4. "Sports fields repositioned" This proposal does not provide for the re-positioning of the sports field.
+Option 4 places the sports field in the south western area of the site, within ACPL land.
 Option 5 pushes the sports field further north onto Fletcher Residential land, but also in the southern portion of the site.
-The Fletcher Residential proposal creates a full size summer cricket field and winter soccer field in the southern portion of the sites, straddling the ACPL and Fletcher Residential land.
-It is in a similar location to the sports field shown on Option 5 and has the same functionality in terms of providing for a full-sized cricket oval in summer and winter soccer field.
 5. "Water treatment building referred to in the precinct plan as the historic pump house included in or near open space" The site of the decommissioned water treatment plant is proposed for mixed use development and may include a food and beverage element Initially it may also have a function for public information about the development.
+6. "Town centre expanding in northerly direction with mix of town The Fletcher Residential proposal relates only to the Fletcher land.